 Honors in Arts and Sciences With a Major in Psychology

 The Department of Psychology at The Ohio State University is one of the largest departments in the Colleges of the Arts and Sciences.
 First established in 1907, its faculty has grown to encompass some of the most eminent academics in its seven different specialty areas.
-These include the areas of clinical, cognitive/experimental, developmental, intellectual and developmental disabilities, behavioral neuroscience, quantitative, and social psychology.
+These include the areas of clinical, cognitive, developmental, intellectual and developmental disabilities (IDD), behavioral neuroscience, quantitative, and social psychology.

-Students may participate in the Arts and Sciences Honors Program by completing a program of study either leading to the designation “With Honors in the Arts and Sciences” or “With Honors Research Distinction in Psychology”.
+Students may participate in the Arts and Sciences Honors Program by completing a program of study leading to the designation “With Honors in the Arts and Sciences”.
+Students may also choose to earn the designation "With Honors Research Distinction in Psychology."
 Some students may choose to satisfy the requirements for both Honors tracks.

 Psychology 3321H: Quantitative and Statistical Methods in Psychology